 We are working on refining the process of public content contribution to ensure we have a structure in place to review and approve content for accuracy, credibility, and relevance.
 We expect to begin inviting users to directly contribute content by early 2019.
 In the meantime, please send any requests to add content to the site to African Great Lakes Inform staff via the contact page.

 The first version went online in May 2017 at the African Great Lakes Conference.
 After the conference, African Great Lakes Inform was refined and updated, resulting in the current version which was launched in January 2018.
 The University of Nairobi and the African Center for Aquatic Research and Education are currently taking over management and administration of the site.
 Stay tuned for updates.

 Can I create an account?

 Not yet.
-This feature is anticipated to be available by early 2019.
+This feature is anticipated to be available very soon!

 What's the idea behind the core pages of results, strategies and investments?

 African Great Lakes Inform is designed to improve information and resource sharing across six themes.
 As part of this, we do more than give users access to existing resources.
 We provide context for how a theme is being addressed (Strategies), detail what people are doing (Investments) and highlight what we’ve accomplished (Results).

 Why is some content not yet available?